matter-labs/zksync-docs/content/10.quick-start/_upgrading/_uups/_hardhat_uups_contract_upgradability.md

 Hardhat is an Ethereum development environment, designed for easy smart contract development in Solidity. zkSync provides its own plugins which makes working with contracts on zkSync simple and efficient.

-## Step 1: Environment Configuration
+## Step 1: Setting up environment
+:display-partial{partial = "Environment Setup with zkSync CLI"}

-## Step 2: Test Wallet Configuration
+## Step 2: Set up wallet

+Deploying contracts on the zkSync Sepolia testnet requires having testnet ETH.
+If you're working within the local development environment, you can utilize pre-configured rich wallets and skip this step.
+For testnet deployments, follow these steps to secure your funds:

+:display-partial{partial = "Setting up your wallet"}

-## Step 3: Adapting `CrowdfundingCampaign.sol` contract for upgradeability
+## Step 3: Adapting `CrowdfundingCampaign.sol` contract for upgradability

-To adapt our `CrowdfundingCampaign.sol` contract for upgradeability, we're transitioning to a Transparent Proxy pattern.
-This approach separates the contract's logic (which can be upgraded) from its persistent state (stored in the proxy).
+To adapt our `CrowdfundingCampaign.sol` contract for upgradability, we're transitioning to an UUPS pattern.
+This approach...

-**Refactoring for Proxy Compatibility:**
+### Refactoring for Proxy Compatibility

 We're refactoring the contract to initialize state variables through an `initialize` function instead of the constructor, in line with the